Blog » AI

 Whether you know it or not, employees are already using AI technologies or may try AI soon.
 Recent Gallup research reveals the risk.
 It found that 44 percent of leaders have no idea if their teams leverage AI.
 Furthermore, a Microsoft report found that 52 percent of employees don’t want their bosses to know they’re using DIY AI, or AI sourced by the employee, without appropriate enterprise-level protections.

-A clear AI usage policy ensures everyone understands the rules and the specific context when they can use artificial intelligence.
-A corporate AI policy eases the decision making burden, so there are no “act now, ask for forgiveness later” scenarios.
+A clear AI usage policy ensures everyone understands the rules and the specific context in which they can use artificial intelligence.
+A corporate AI policy eases the decision-making burden, so there are no “act now, ask for forgiveness later” scenarios.
 Even if your company doesn’t currently use AI platforms, it’s critical to educate employees and have a policy that outlines the safe, private, and secure use of AI.

 This is true when you don’t have organizational plans to use AI, but even more true when you plan to implement AI technology at work.
 A set of guidelines ensures that the organization moves in a unified direction without big missteps.
 Burying heads in the sand presents too many risks.